Stocks fall on Wall Street as US oil price briefly hits $130

 AP Business Writer

-NEW YORK (AP) — Stocks are falling in early trading on Wall Street, as more gains for oil prices threaten to worsen the world’s already high inflation.
+NEW YORK (AP) — Stocks are falling in morning trading on Wall Street, as more gains for oil prices threaten to worsen the world’s already high inflation.

-The S&P 500 was 0.9% lower after a barrel of U.S. oil leaped as high as $130 overnight on the possibility the U.S. could bar imports from Russia.
-Stocks around the world slid even more sharply earlier in the day, but they trimmed their losses as oil receded back toward $117 per barrel.
+The S&P 500 sank 1.5% after a barrel of U.S. oil leaped as high as $130 overnight on the possibility the U.S. could bar imports from Russia.
+Stocks around the world slid even more sharply earlier in the day, though they trimmed their losses as oil receded toward $120 per barrel.

-Some markets in Europe even briefly erased all of their steep losses.
-Stocks in Paris were close to flat after having plunged as much as 5% in the morning.
+Some markets in Europe even erased all of their steep losses, briefly, as markets took their cue from oil’s movements.
+Stocks in Paris were down 0.7% after swinging from a 5% plunge all the way to a small gain.

-Gold and a measure of nervousness on Wall Street were also higher, but not by as much as they had been when oil prices were at their peak.
-The price of gold briefly topped $2,000 per ounce before trading at $1,975.80, up 0.5%.
+Gold and a measure of nervousness on Wall Street were also higher, though not by as much as they had been when oil prices were at their peak.
+The price of gold briefly touched $2,007.50 per ounce before trading at $1,992.70, up 1.3%.

 U.S. House Speaker Nancy Pelosi said in a letter to her colleagues on Sunday that “the House is currently exploring strong legislation” to further isolate Russia because of its attack on Ukraine.
 That could include a ban on imports of Russian oil and energy products, she said.